opedroporto/cs50g-finalproject/README.md

 **Walking State**\
 **Dead State**: Once the player's life get to 0, he is taken as dead and the Game Over State is called.\

-And he cant simultaneously, while idle or walking:
+And he can simultaneously, while idling or walking:
 >**Attack** entities by swiping his sword\
 **Carry** bodies of dead entities